Complexity Growth in Black Holes: A Comparison of the Volume and Action Proposals: Variation in the complexity growth rate for Kerr black hole

 \subsection{Penrose process}

-Penrose process proposed in 1969, describes a mechanism in which energy and angular momentum can be extracted from the ergosphere of a Kerr black hole \cite{RP}.
-The decrease in the mass and angular momentum of the black hole is equal to (negative of) the energy and angular momentum of an infalling particle \cite{Frolov, Paddy, Carrol}.
-The decrease in angular momentum is greater than the decrease in mass, and changes in mass $(\delta M<0)$ and angular momentum $(\delta J\ll 0)$ are related to an inequality, which is defined as
+The Penrose process \cite{RP} provides a mechanism for extracting energy and angular momentum from the ergosphere of a Kerr black hole.
+In this process, the decrease in the black hole mass and angular momentum is equal to (negative of) the energy and angular momentum carried by the infalling particle \cite{Frolov, Paddy, Carrol}.
+A characteristic feature of the Penrose process is that the decrease in angular momentum dominates over the decrease in mass, with $\delta M < 0$ and $\delta J \ll 0$, subject to the inequality